-Alice grew up in Dilwyn and joined the support team at the Hereford branch of the practice in September 2016, coming from an Equine AI background.
-She is currently working towards her SQP Qualification and Vet-Tech level 1.
-She is very involved in helping us manage farm data, clinical audits and marketing.
-She loves baking and walking her cocker spaniel Sven when she gets the time.
+Alice grew up in North Herefordshire and joined the support team at the Hereford branch of the practice in September 2016, coming from an Equine AI background.
+She is currently working towards her SQP Qualification does the marketing for the practice.
+She is the team leader for the Hereford support staff and enjoys the ever changing workload.
+She loves baking and walking her cocker spaniel Sven.
 She has her hands full at home with baby Harry and Sven, so she comes to work for a break!

 Having grown up in Suckley, Mike returned to the local area having graduating from Nottingham Vet School in 2011.
 After 3 years working in true mixed practice in Ledbury he undertook an internship at Three Counties Equine Hospital, gaining his Certificate in Equine Practice, before taking time to locum in Droitwich, New Zealand and the Shetland Isles.
 Now settled in Ledbury, with his wife Beth and their Labrador Pepper, he considers himself a practical allrounder, with an enthusiasm for most outdoor pursuits and a work hard play hard attitude.

 Harriet has been with the practice since 2015.
 Harriet has her full AMTRA qualification, so has an extensive knowledge of the farming and equine industries.
 She also has the added bonus of knowing so many of our client base.
 Harriet is also a ROMS accredited mobility scorer and a qualified Vet Tech.
 When she is not at work you will find her either competing her horse or on the astro turf playing hockey.
 She also enjoys working her cocker spaniel Daphne, when she has the time.